-I’m eager to get back to the basics of my family law practice, after finally completing my comprehensive revision of Gitlin on Divorce: A Guide to Illinois Family Law.
-And I’m looking forward to serving as the next president of the Illinois Chapter of the AAML.
+I’m eager to get back to the basics of my family law practice, after completing my comprehensive Rewrite to Gitlin on Divorce: A Guide to Illinois Family Law.
+And this year, I’m looking forward to serving as the president of the Illinois Chapter of the AAML.

 And what do you look forward to outside of work?

-Recently I’ve started riding trail horses, and this summer we are taking the horses out to the Black Hills in South Dakota.
+Recently I’ve started riding trail horses, and in the summer of 2023 will be taking the horses out to the Black Hills of Dakota.